snowplow-incubator/snowplow-micro-examples/README.md

 $ cd snowplow-micro-examples

 $ docker-compose up
 ```

-This essentially pulls Micro's docker image, mounts the `micro` and `local-iglu` folders in the Docker container and sets the port 9090 for access.
+This will pull Micro's docker image, mount the `micro` and `local-iglu` folders in the Docker container and set the port 9090 for access.
 1. Inside the `micro` folder are the [configuration for Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro-examples/blob/develop/micro/micro.conf) and the [configuration for Iglu resolvers](https://github.com/snowplow-incubator/snowplow-micro-examples/blob/develop/micro/iglu.json).
 2. The `local-iglu` folder, serves as a local [Iglu](https://github.com/snowplow/iglu) repository, having the necessary structure: